|

 What is Off-Gassing

-For example, when new furniture made of synthetic materials is placed in a warm room or in direct sunlight, it will likely off-gas faster.
+Heat and humidity increase how quickly materials release these chemicals.
+For example, furniture in a warm room or direct sunlight will off-gas faster.

 What Does Off-Gassing Smell Like? 💨